nmenant/iControl_LX_Lab/module2/lab1.rst

 3) Try editing the REST resource.
 Remove the 's' off the end of 'Authentication Works'.
 Note that it synchornizes between the textboxes and the raw 'JSON input' textfield.
+They are both representations of the same resource.

-You are now interacting with the iControlLX presentation extension.
+You are now interacting with the iControlLX 'presentation' extension.

 4) Click the blue 'cancel' button to discard your changes.